xtuml/bridgepoint/doc-bridgepoint/notes/12222_Support_interface_message_parameters_of_type_inst_ref_and_inst_ref_set.dnt.md

 ### 7. Design Comments

-Interface Operation parameters are handled somewhat differently than Signal parameters; two code segments exist which are very similar but not identical in two different places.
-For now, the choice has been to replicate the elaboration of these code segments rather than attempt any re-factoring.
+Interface Operation parameters are handled somewhat differently than Signal parameters.
+Furthermore Interface Operations which have a return value are treated differently; three code segments exist which are similar but not identical.
+For now, the choice has been to separately elaborate these code segments to handle instance replication rather than attempt any re-factoring.

 See
 SignalInvocation::setupParameterValues()

 ComponentInstance::transferValueToTarget()

+Value::Message Value.getValue()

 ### 8. Documentation